Aiwa: Brand relaunch

-Financially-troubled Aiwa was fully purchased by the Sony Corporation, becoming a wholly owned subsidiary effective as of December 1, 2002.
-On January 8, 2003, Sony announced the rebranding and relaunch of Aiwa as a "youth focused, PC-centric" electronics brand.
+On January 8, 2003, Sony announced the rebranding and relaunch of the now-defunct Aiwa as a "youth focused, PC-centric" electronics brand.
 A new logo was presented to the world's media along with a statement of Sony's intention to invest in and "revitalize" the Aiwa brand.
 The direction proposed was to capitalize on the growing trend among personal-computer-literate teenagers and young adults to use their PCs for all forms of entertainment (television, films, music, chat).
 It was also used to expand in markets where Sony is not as strong.